mailpile/Mailpile/CONTRIBUTING.md

 Please also be sure you are comfortable with [our license](COPYING.md) before contributing any code to Mailpile.

-Note that Mailpile is a slightly unsual app; the design is both political and opinionated.
+Note that Mailpile is a slightly unusual app; the design is both political and opinionated.
 If you are confused or unsure whether something is a bug or a feature, [our developer FAQ might have answers](DEV_FAQ.md)!
 Please read it before filing issues about design choices or attempting to reorganize the code